The best apps to learn French in 2026

 You can find more information in our in-depth review of Rocket French.
 Or read on for my major takeaways from the app.

-Bottom line: Rocket French is comprehensive with culture lessons, but if you prefer shorter, focused conversation practice, Copycat Cafe's 15-minute lessons may fit better.
+Bottom line: Rocket French is comprehensive with great culture lessons.
+If you prefer shorter sessions focused purely on speaking, Copycat Cafe’s 15-minute conversation lessons fit into any schedule.

 Rocket French uses a one-time purchase model rather than subscriptions.
 You buy the course and own it forever: